Grand Opening Ideas for Your RestaurantLast updated on 4/22/2019

 - Post pictures of your new space, menu items, and employees to drum up excitement

 Depending on your target market, creating printed invitations, flyers, and postcards may be a more effective approach.
-Send a postcard to households who may be interested in your restaurant.
-For example, if you’re opening a family restaurant, send out flyers to households with young children.
-Another option is to have your flyers included in the local newspaper.
+Flyers can be handed out at community events and placed in neighborhood libraries, visitors centers, or pinned on community boards in local cafes.
+Another option is to have your grand opening flyer included in the local newspaper.

 Offer a discount or free perks like a complimentary drink or dessert with a meal on your flyers to encourage patrons to check out the restaurant.
 Drawing customers in to your grand opening with a free pastry or appetizer can lead to repeat business once your restaurant officially opens.